Welcome to the parking and transportation department at University of Western States!

 - Pets are not allowed on campus with the exception of service animals in accordance with state and federal law.
 Fines and other sanctions may be levied against those who bring animals on campus (this includes leaving pets in cars parked on campus).

 Parking tickets may be issued for any violations of our parking and transportation rules and regulations.
 Below are the most common violations.
-The fees associated with these violations can be found on the Parking and Transportation section of the university website.

 - Parking on the street